Radiohead229/Potato-Disease-Classification/README.md

 A Deep Learning Project on Potato Disease Classification using CNN and MLOPS (tf serving).

 ## Problem Statement
 Farmers who grow potato are facing a lot of economical losses every year due to various diseases that can happen to a potato plant.
 There are two common diseases known as Early Blight and Late Blight.
-These are two common and serious fungal diseases affecting potatoes, and are caused by different pathogens and have distinct characteristics. now if a farmer detects these early and apply appropriate treatment then it can save a lot of waste and prevent economical loss.
-The treatments for early blight and late blight are little different, so it is important to accurately identify them .
+These are two serious fungal diseases affecting potatoes, and are caused by different pathogens and have distinct characteristics.
+Now if a farmer detects this early and apply appropriate treatment then it can save a lot of waste and prevent economical loss.
+The treatments for early blight and late blight are little different, so it is important to accurately identify them.

 # End-to-End Project Idea
 - Building a deep learning model using CNN, tensorflow, data augumentation and tf dataset.